derfenix/photocatalog/README.md

 The tool supports the following organization modes:

 - **copy** — Copies files to the target directory.
-If the filesystem supports it, uses Copy-on-Write (COW) for efficiency.
+If the filesystem supports it, uses Copy-on-Write (COW) for efficiency (via FICLONE ioctl call).
 - **hardlink** — Creates hardlinks to the source files, saving disk space.
 Ideal if the source and target are on the same partition, though file permissions remain linked to the original.
 - **move** — Moves files from the source to the target directory.
 - **symlink** — Creates symbolic links at the target pointing to the source files.